marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/DNSDHCP.md

 Once bob.com is resolved, the data will be cached into the local DNS cache so that next time it is queried, the resolution does not need to happen again, until the data expires.
-The time lenght of a cached resource is called a Time-To-Live (TTL).
+The time length of a cached resource is called a Time-To-Live (TTL).
 A TTL is a setting configured on a DNS resource to allow DNS caching.

 <h4> DNS Records </h4>